 A visible bed bug infestation means there are many small vampires around and they are becoming active during the day.
 They’re also attacking places where you spend a lot of time.
 That’s right.
 The problem is not only that you no longer see them, but that they are able to get closer.
 You can trap and kill some of them during the day.
 A chemical trap (such as a bag or box) will do the job if used properly.

-Contrary to popular belief, the only thing that will actually kill all the bed bugs in your home is heat.
+Contrary to popular belief, the only thing that will actually kill all the bugs in your home is heat.
 So, you need to combine other techniques with heat treatment for the best results.
-If you have a large number of bed bugs, use several traps at once.
-This will increase your success rate in catching bed bugs dead or alive.
+If you have a large number of bugs, use several traps at once.
+This will increase your success rate in catching bugs dead or alive.
 Trap locations are important – you should keep them where you see blood stains or feces.
-Bed bugs like to hide under furniture and in bed, so keep them directly above those positions.
+Such bugs like to hide under furniture and in bed, so keep them directly above those positions.
 More?

 The Final Thought

-Use a good flashlight when you walk through the room that you think is infected.
 Inspect your bed, dresser, nightstand and any other furniture baseboard, cracks and cracks.
 You should check the seams of your sheets and blankets as well.
 While this may seem like an overnight process, it can take some time to get through all the beds, dressers and drawers in your home.
 To reduce the number of bugs in your home, we recommend vacuuming at least once every two weeks.

-We are aware that there are some procedures that can be done from 8 am to noon, and others from noon to 8 pm.
 We mentioned both deadlines in the text of this article, but keep in mind that there is more to the story than that.
 You can find a few on the outside wall during daylight hours, but not many.
 If you find that there are many of them after dark, you have a serious infection on your hands.
 You need to call your exterminator immediately.